-The best way to make sure they get all the nutrients and energy they need is to give them a wide variety of nutrient rich foods; ones that provide lots of vitamins and minerals, from the food groups below, increasing serving sizes of foods and drinks as your child grows.
+The best way to make sure they get all the nutrients and energy they need is to give them a wide variety of nutrient rich foods from the food groups below.
+These provide lots of vitamins and minerals.
+Aim to increase serving sizes of foods and drinks as your child grows.

 - Bread, pasta, rice, potatoes and other starchy carbohydrates

 - Fruit and vegetables

 - Meat, fish, eggs, beans and other proteins

 By this stage your child will, hopefully, have grown out of any fussy eating phases they may have gone through before starting school.If they haven’t, not to worry!
 You can follow the same tips which apply to younger children here.

 Milk, hard cheese and yogurt are the main providers of calcium and iodine to the UK diet.
 Childhood is an important time for growth and development and getting enough calcium is an essential part of building bones.

 Dairy foods are excellent sources of protein too, which is important for growing bones and muscles.

 Foods from the dairy group also contain other important nutrients such as vitamin B12, riboflavin (also known as vitamin B2), phosphorus and potassium.